 Individuals with developmental disabilities are sexually assaulted at seven times the rate of people without disabilities.
 As always, our team at Elevatus Training believes that education is the first line of defense in preventing sexual abuse.
 With this in mind, we aim to support all your training needs, and that’s why we have created a toolkit filled with educational articles and resources to support you.
 Together let’s raise awareness and educate people about this issue!

-Abuse Awareness and Prevention
+Abuse Awareness and Prevention Guide

-People with disabilities are disproportionately impacted by all forms of abuse, including sexual assault.
-In an effort to prevent sexual assault and other forms of abuse for people with disabilities, the Missouri Developmental Disabilities Council (MODDC) partnered with other organizations to develop the Abuse Awareness and Prevention Guide
+In an effort to prevent sexual assault and other forms of abuse for people with disabilities, the Missouri Developmental Disabilities Council (MODDC) partnered with other organizations to develop the Abuse Awareness and Prevention Guide.
+The guide is designed to help people with disabilities and others understand and identify sexual assault and other forms of abuse.
+The guide provides both tools to help people prevent various forms of abuse and resources for survivors of abuse.
+Also, a video version of the guide is available.

 Articles & Website Resources